niraami/dotfiles/.setup/guide.md

 I'm going to go over a few types of partitioning schemes, but all of them *require* you to at least create a few basic partitions.
 The go-to tools for this are [`cfdisk`](https://man.archlinux.org/man/cfdisk.8.en) or its less GUI counterpart [`fdisk`](https://wiki.archlinux.org/index.php/Fdisk).
 They are pretty intuitive and only require a few minutes of tinkering to figure out.

 In the olden days, you just set up primary partitions on your drive & setup a filesystem on each.
 Now, there are more, and more importantly *better* ways of doing this.
-The list goes from the most bleeding-edge and feature right option, to the least.
+The list goes from the most bleeding-edge and feature rich option, to the least.

 ### Btrfs
 *More information on this system [here](https://wiki.archlinux.org/title/btrfs) & [here](https://btrfs.wiki.kernel.org/index.php/Main_Page).*
 *There is also a great LUKS + Btrfs setup guide (which I essentially copied) [here](https://nerdstuff.org/posts/2020/2020-004_arch_linux_luks_btrfs_systemd-boot/)*

 Btrfs has recently (in the last 3-4 years) gotten some good traction - although it's been in the Kernel for a while now, only some recent 5.x releases have added much needed stability & features.